A Non-metal Alternative for Trauma Fixation

-Hear a surgeon describe the treatment and recovery of a patient who had been in a motor vehicle accident and received a tibial nail composed of PEEK-OPTIMA Ultra-Reinforced
+Hear a surgeon describe the treatment and recovery of a patient who had been in a motor vehicle accident and received a tibial nail made from PEEK-OPTIMA Ultra-Reinforced

 Listen to a surgeon discuss the positive clinical outcome of an elderly patient with high risk factors, who received a distal radius plate made from PEEK-OPTIMA Ultra-Reinforced

-For over 15 years and approximately 9M devices implanted worldwide, the high-performance implant-grade polymer, PEEK-OPTIMA Natural has been utilized in spinal fusion applications, predominantly in the form of load-bearing interbody fusion devices.
-With continued innovation PEEK-OPTIMA Natural polymer is reinforced with carbon fibers, forming a composite material where the stiffness can be tailored, resulting in treatment options that are less rigid than equivalent all metal constructs.1 The result is an ultra-strong alternative to metal traditionally used in internal fracture fixation procedures.
+With continued innovation PEEK-OPTIMATM Natural polymer is reinforced with carbon fibers, forming a composite material where the stiffness can be tailored, resulting in treatment options that are less rigid than equivalent all-metal constructs.1 The result is an ultra-strong alternative to metal traditionally used in internal fracture fixation procedures.

 Metal has been used for internal trauma fixation for decades, with generally good outcomes.
-However, complications related to non-unions, delayed unions and implant failure continue to be a challenge3 – especially for higher risk patients.
-Now there is a material with greater fatigue life that may extend the time before implant failure and increase the potential for healing.2 Compared to metal, PEEK-OPTIMA Ultra-Reinforced polymer provides:
+However, complications related to non-unions, delayed unions and implant failure continue to be a challenge2 – especially for higher risk patients.
+Now there is a material with greater fatigue life that may extend the time before implant failure and increase the potential for healing.3 Compared to metal, PEEK-OPTIMA Ultra-Reinforced polymer provides: